domichal/launcher/README.md

 ## Add Contents

 Add your own contents to ``myMenu`` as you normally would, but if it comes to launcher functionalities, unless you are determined to get rid of the original launcher, don't copy things over, link them!
+This way you'll keep original clockworkpi functionalities up to date if they're changed or if stuff is added after an update.

 PowerOFF is a link too, see?:
 _(I'm logged in as cpi, modify the paths if you are logged as different user)_